Electric-Coin-Company/zcash-android-wallet-sdk/docs/-mock-synchronizer/send-to-address.md

 Overrides [Synchronizer.sendToAddress](../-synchronizer/send-to-address.md)

-Sends zatoshi.
+Uses the [forge](#) to fabricate a transaction and then walk it through the transaction lifecycle in a useful way.
+This method will validate the zatoshi amount and toAddress a bit to help with UI validation.

 ### Parameters

-`zatoshi` - the amount of zatoshi to send.
+`zatoshi` - the amount to send.
+A transaction will be created matching this amount.

-`toAddress` - the receipient's address.
+`toAddress` - the address to use.
+An active transaction will be created matching this address.

-`memo` - the optional memo to include as part of the transaction.
+`memo` - the memo to use.
+This field is ignored.

-`fromAccountId` - the optional account id to use.
-By default, the first account is used.
+`fromAccountId` - the account.
+This field is ignored.